John-Lluch/Encoder/README.md

 - I also found attempts to filter or eliminate the bounces by hardware implementations such as adding capacitators and other tricks.
 This may improve results on the second approach mentioned abobe, but it's difficult to find the right balance between bounce removal and quick encoder response.

-So, in summary, nothing that I found so far actually works as well as it could be.
+So, in summary, no simple approach that I found so far actually works.

 # Features

 So I started fresh and used a totally different approach that works.
-Instead of relying on input interrupts I rely on time interrupts.
+Instead of relying on input interrupts I relied on time interrupts.
 This enables a robust, yet simple, software implementation that solves all the problems at once and by once.
 The Encoder library reacts precisely to very fast encoder moves without a miss of a tick and without any bounces, regardless of the length or complexity of your other code.
 It just works!

-There's no limit on the number of encoders in use because you can just connect any number of them to the available inputs and all of them will seamlesly work indepently.
+You can use several encoders at the same time by just connecting them to the available inputs and all of them will seamlesly work indepently.

 # How it works